ocupop/dartlang.org/src/_samples/index.md

 title: Sample code
 ---

-This collection is non-exhaustive.
-It's just a quick introduction to the language for people who like to learn by example.
+This collection is not exhaustive&mdash;it's just a quick introduction to the language for people who like to learn by example.
 You may also want to check out the following pages.